About Mild Cognitive Impairment

 Risk factors for mild cognitive impairment may include:

 - Age: MCI is estimated to affect roughly 15-20% of the population over age 65

 - Comorbid conditions: People with conditions associated with cardiovascular disease, such as type 2 diabetes, high blood pressure, and a history of stroke, are at higher risk for MCI

 Treating Mild Cognitive Impairment at UT Health Austin

 Our clinic uses an interprofessional approach, which means our patients have contact with multiple team members coming from multiple specialties.
-Our team includes specialists in neurology, geriatric psychiatry, neuropsychology, nursing, clinical social work and speech and language pathology.
 We discuss each patient as a team to identify the diagnosis and to develop a tailored treatment plan specific to your needs.
 Whatever your needs are, our team is here to listen and work with you to develop a treatment plan that is right for you.

 Care Team Approach

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Comprehensive Memory Center care team includes neurologists, a geriatric psychiatrist, neuropsychologists, nurses, a speech-language pathologist, social workers, and more who work together to help you get back to the things in your life that matter most to you.